 Stakeholder Recommendations Ensure that any temporary assessment procedures have a high level of quality and include students with disabilities.
 If students are not accustomed to online assessments, and all assessments are online, students who are not familiar with or able to use this format will be left out.
 Assessment systems created recently might not have been tested for quality.
 Therefore, formative assessments through various information-gathering methods might be more inclusive.
 Reschedule data collection for international, regional, and national large-scale assessment until students have regained their routines and learning patterns at school.
 Provide in-service professional development opportunities for all school stakeholders, such as teachers and special education assistants, amongst others, to form communities of practice.
 Move from teacher-centred to student-centred learning to engage students.
 Viewing learning from a student's perspective can help in problem solving and make learning accessible and meaningful.
 Differentiated learning allows a classroom teacher to teach different groups of students in the classroom in ways that match students' capabilities and learning styles, ensuring that all students learn.
 Teachers must spend time understanding how their students learn best and their strengths and weaknesses.
-Involve parents of children with disabilities in their learning plans to increase parent participation and home programming. suggests a whole-school-system approach and attitude towards students with disabilities, including resource supports.
-Role of ministries.
+Involve parents of children with disabilities in their learning plans to increase parent participation and home programming.
+Good practices in the ASEAN region.
+In Singapore, more than 80% of students with special education needs learn in inclusive classroom settings in mainstream schools, which suggests a whole-school-system approach and attitude towards students with disabilities, including resource supports.
+Ministry Role of ministries.
 Leadership that understands the culture of persons with disabilities and includes them in society can set a positive and holistic tone and support cross-ministerial integration of inclusive practices for students with disabilities.
 Persons with disabilities have different needs and speeds of learning, and their needs must be honoured.
 Ministries are uniquely positioned to help as they set the guidelines and policies for public and private schools and religious and secular schools - directly affecting the development of the seven domains of inclusive education.
-1. Eliminate laws or policies that exclude children with disabilities from school.
-While Ministry Eliminate laws of policies that exclude children with disabilities from school, while several countries have adopted a 'zero reject policy', a loose definition of disability and inclusion can lead to students' exclusion.
+Eliminate laws or policies that exclude children with disabilities from school.
+While several countries have adopted a 'zero reject policy', a loose definition of disability and inclusion can lead to students' exclusion.
 A consistent and well-defined policy to include students will ensure that no student is excluded based on disability Ensure that one ministry is responsible for students of the same age and level of education, including students with and without disabilities.
-For example, the ministry responsible for early education of children without disabilities should be responsible for early education of children with disabilities; the ministry responsible for primary education of children without disabilities should be responsible for educating children with disabilities.
+For example, the ministry responsible for early education of children with disabilities; the ministry responsible for primary education of children with disabilities should be responsible for educating children with disabilities.
 Consistency will help promote inclusion and policymaking that covers all students.